josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛰️_Infrastructure_Procurement/📊_kpi_vs_okr_in_government.md

 ## 🏮 Footer

-*KPIs vs OKRs in Government* is a living node of the Polaris Protocol.
+*📊 KPIs vs OKRs in Government* is a living node of the Polaris Protocol.
 It documents how measurement logics shape public service behaviour, and offers alternatives that preserve human dignity within state systems.

 > 📡 Cross-references: